When you first start a new business, it’s easy to think that product development and testing are going to be the hardest part of the whole shebang.

 Once you have the product ready to go, however, the pressure is on because now you need to bring it to the market.

 That’s where your go-to-market (GTM) strategy comes into play.
-You need to have a strategic, well-thought-out plan so that you can bring all of your hard work to users who will be enthusiastic purchasers.
+You need to have a strategic, well-thought-out plan so that you can bring all of your hard work to users and brands who will be enthusiastic purchasers.

 So, where do you start?
 In this post, we’ll look at how to create a GTM strategy to ensure your launch is a success.